E-Code-AI/e-code/replit.md

   * Updated server-side references and database class names
   * Maintained exact UI/UX functionality while changing brand identity
   * E-Code now appears in: headers, footers, navigation, documentation, and all user-facing text
+- 2025-01-25: **Made User Area Friendly for Non-Coders**:
+  * **Dashboard Updates**: Changed "fork/star/deploy" to "remix/like/share", updated trending projects to relatable examples
+  * **Projects Page**: Updated to use "Your creative work", changed visibility to "Just for you/Everyone can see/Link sharing only"
+  * **Form Updates**: Changed "Primary Language" to "What would you like to create?" with friendly options like "Website (HTML)"
+  * **Navigation**: Updated "My Repls" to "My Projects", "New Code" to "Start from scratch"
+  * **Create Modal**: Changed title to "Let's Create Something New!", updated all labels to be more welcoming
+  * **Language Throughout**: Replaced technical terms with friendly alternatives while keeping all functionality intact

 ## Development Status
 - ✅ Phase 1: Core UI foundation with exact Replit layout and theming